-Expected and achieved calibration accuracy for AORs processed with the normal calibration pipelines is published as part of the Spitzer Observer's Manual - Warm Mission.
+Observations of celestial targets necessary to establish and maintain the calibration of the AOT are not subject to rules regarding duplicate observations.
+The achieved calibration accuracy for AORs processed with the normal calibration pipelines is published as part of the Spitzer Observer's Manual - Warm Mission.
 For observations that require a higher level of calibration, and therefore special calibration observations (see §11.10), it is the responsibility of the requesting investigator to include those special calibration observations as part of their proposed observational program.